CLC awarded 3-year CARF Accreditation

 The announcement came after months of preparation and in-depth examinations by independent surveyors who visited the Charles Lea Center and conducted many interviews with staff, board members as well as men and women who receive services.
 In addition, they reviewed policies, procedures and observed staff at work.

 A list of strengths highlighted by the surveyors in their final report included 22 areas that were given exemplary (the highest ranking) status.
 A few of these included:

 -The organization provides supported living supports that provide a continuum of residential services.
 They give a person who would not typically live alone the ability to realize their dreams and live independently through the use of technology; the organization bridges the gap from congregate living to independent living.

 -The WorkAbility facility provides a pleasant, accessible and safe environment in which to provide services.
 The facility is well maintained and promotes a positive image for the organization.

 -The organization has a dedicated and capable staff that is committed to serving persons with long-standing challenges and barriers to employment.
 Staff work consistently to improve services and outcomes for the persons served.

 Welcome to the Charles Lea Center

-The Charles Lea Center is a haven for more than 1,400 individuals - newborns to seniors - and their families, at two campuses and 60 group homes in Spartanburg County.
+The Charles Lea Center is a haven for more than 1,600 individuals - newborns to seniors - and their families, at two campuses and 60 group homes in Spartanburg County.
 As a vital community resource, it provides services that often cannot be found elsewhere in the Upstate.
-The Center employs approximately 500 individuals and this staff is is committed to providing the most compassionate services and developing opportunities that wlll lead to an improved quality of life for the folks in which they serve.
+The Center employs approximately 500 individuals who are committed to providing the most compassionate services and developing opportunities that wlll lead to an improved quality of life for the folks in which they serve.